-For example, the using the image coordinates shown in Figure 9.1b, the SVG coordinate system, and L{ref} of 10 mm, a 'path' command would contain where M is the moveto instruction and L is the lineto instruction.
+For example, the using the image coordinates shown in Figure 9.1b, the SVG coordinate system, and L{ref} of 10 mm, a 'path' command would contain where M is the moveto instruction, L is the lineto instruction, and Z denotes the end of the drawing.
+The coordinates are given in mm.
+See Annex H for more details.